A circular IKEA – making the things we love last longer

 Do you feel bad about throwing things away?
 Maybe you want to repair, reuse or recycle, but lack the time, knowledge or energy to do so.
 We can help.

 Every day IKEA explores new ways to make circularity – the elimination of waste and continual use of resources – more convenient and relevant for you.
 We are constantly working towards helping you waste less time, money and effort by prolonging the life of the products you buy and how you buy them.
-For example, we are testing the potential for more circular solutions such as furniture leasing, sell-back schemes, and helping customers repair, reuse and recycle old furniture or give it a second life through reselling.
+For example, we are testing the potential for more circular solutions such as furniture leasing, take-back and buy-back schemes, and helping customers repair, reuse and recycle old furniture or give it a second life through reselling.

 In our journey towards becoming a circular business by 2030, we have committed to: